mitabanik/S-1-equivariant-symplectic-capacites-for-toric-domains/README.md

 Here we show computationally using Gutt-Hutchings capacities that toric domains (other than ellipsoids) are counter-examples to above phenomenum.
 While convex toric domains are dynamically convex, ellipsoids are only examples of pseudo-rotations.
 This suggests these differences converges to zero if and only if the Reeb flow is a pseudo-rotation.

-We will explore concave toric domains and explore computational estimate of the above difference.
+We will explore concave toric domains and explore computational estimate of the above difference in a further commit.

 ## References: